 The Extensionality of Possible World Semantics

 As noted, possible world semantics does not make modal logic itself extensional; the substitutivity principles all remain invalid for modal languages under (basic) possible worlds semantics.
 Rather, it is the semantic theory itself — more exactly, the logic in which the theory is expressed — that is extensional.
-Specifically, basic possible world semantics for a given modal language ℒ, when formalized, is expressed in a (non-modal) first-order language ℒPWS that contains the set membership predicate ‘∈’ supplemented with appropriate predicates, function symbols, constants, and sorted variables for talking about the expressions of ℒ and their possible world interpretations, notably:
+Specifically, basic possible world semantics for a given modal language ℒ, when formalized, is expressed in a (non-modal) first-order language ℒPWS that contains the set membership predicate ‘∈’ supplemented with dedicated predicates, function symbols, and constants, as well as mechanisms for talking about the expressions of ℒ and their possible world interpretations, notably:

 |World(w):||w is a world|